abilandz/PH8124/Lecture_5/Lecture_5.md

 echo "Output of my function is: $(someFunction) .
 Very nice!"
 ```

-or to store the printout of a function in the variable:
+or to store the printout of a function in a variable:

 ```bash
 Var=$(someFunction)
 ```

-Finally, the very neat use case of the command substitution operator is to store the content of some external file in the variable.
+Finally, the very neat use case of the command substitution operator is to store the content of some external file in a variable.
 The relevant syntax is:

 ```bash
 FileContent=$(< someFile)